Theliraan/vscode-simpleaccents/README.md

 ## Known Issues and TODO

+* **Cycle might be unstable on your rare symbols in "cycle" value.
+To avoid this problem, use array definition instead.
+Example: "cycle":  ["á", "à", ... ]**
 * No open/close quotes auto detect
 * No extension icon

 ## Release notes

+### 1.1.0

+Added variable cycling diacritics

 ### 1.0.0